-Earth Island was founded in 1982 by legendary environmentalist David Brower.
-For more than three decades, Earth Island has been the organizational home to more than 200 grassroots environmental action projects and currently has a vibrant network of more than 75 projects.
+Earth Island Institute was founded in 1982 by legendary environmentalist David Brower.
+For almost four decades, Earth Island has been the organizational home to more than 200 grassroots environmental action projects and currently has a vibrant network of more than 75 projects.
 This is the largest, most diverse, and most skilled team of established and new leaders that we’ve ever had.
-Our project leaders work in communities spanning the globe protecting marine life, confronting plastic pollution, preserving forests, helping indigenous leaders protect their sacred sites, restoring wetlands, greening schools, and getting kids outside into nature, to name just a few.
+Our project leaders work in communities spanning the globe to protect marine life, confront plastic pollution, preserve forests, help Indigenous leaders protect their sacred sites, restore wetlands, green schools, and get kids outside into nature, to name just a few endeavors.

-Our New Leaders Initiative and its Brower Youth Awards recognizes and supports incredible young leaders who bring creativity and drive to an evolving environmental movement.
+Our New Leaders Initiative and its Brower Youth Awards recognizes and supports incredible youth leaders who bring creativity and drive to an evolving environmental movement.
 Earth Island Institute is widely recognized as running the premier youth environmental awards program in North America.
 Brower Youth Award winners exemplify the best of the younger generation’s environmental leaders – poised, thoughtful, fearless, articulate, and outspoken – taking on the environmental challenges we’re all facing.

 We are also proud that our Earth Island Journal continues to inform and empower action both in print and through daily online postings by providing tough investigative news coverage of crucial environmental issues worldwide that are often ignored by the mainstream press.
 The Journal serves our movement like no other.